FACT-Finder-Web-Components/magento2-module/README.md

 Now run `bin/magento cache:clean config` to use the new DI configuration.

 ### Adding custom communication parameter
 Module configuration allows You to pass constant values to each params, however sometimes You may need to provide variable value i.e. depending on currently logged customer.
-In order to do that, You should create custom ParameterProvider and pass it to CommunicationParametersProvider as constructor argument
+In order to do that, You should create custom Parameter Provider.

 ```php
 class CustomAddParams implements \Omikron\Factfinder\Api\Config\ParametersSourceInterface